 HIPAA also covers vendors – termed business associates – that provide products or services for HIPAA-covered entities that require access to PHI.
 Business associates include transcription service providers, mailing vendors, payment processors, lawyers, and IT service providers.
 Business associates also need to comply with certain aspects of the HIPAA Rules and any PHI shared with these individuals or companies must be restricted to the minimum necessary information to allow them to perform their services.

 Security of Healthcare Data

-Healthcare organizations are required by HIPAA to implement all the necessary safeguards to secure PHI at all times.
-Controls include policies and procedures, physical security and technical controls like encryption, firewalls and antivirus software.
-Employees also need to be trained on cyberattack awareness to keep hackers and cybercriminals from getting access to patient PHI.
+The HIPAA Security Rule requires HIPAA-covered entities and business associates to implement safeguards to ensure PHI is protected at all times.
+Controls include administrative policies and procedures, physical security measures, and technical controls like encryption, firewalls and antivirus software.
+Employees also need to receive security awareness training to help them identify threats to patient data, such as phishing emails.

 All HIPAA covered entities must conduct a comprehensive risk analysis to identify all vulnerabilities and threats to PHI and the systems on which PHI is stored.
 Those risks must then be managed and reduced to a low and acceptable level.

 Even with appropriate security measures in place to protect PHI, data breaches may still occur.
 In such cases, the HIPAA Breach Notification Rule requires covered entities and business associates to notify patients whose PHI is compromised within 60 days of discovering the breach.
 The notification allows breach victims to take precautionary measures to protect themselves against identity theft and other types of fraud.
 Data breaches must also be reported to regulators, which investigate breaches to determine whether the breach was the result of a HIPAA violation.
 If HIPAA violations are discovered, financial penalties and other sanctions can be imposed.